 Amid Ebola outbreak in Congo, Brantly returning to Africa with ‘compassion despite fear’

-FORT WORTH, Texas — In a Christian Chronicle story this…
+FORT WORTH, Texas — In an exclusive Christian Chronicle story…

 FORT WORTH, Texas — Dr. Kent Brantly sat on his counselor’s couch and wept.